SpicyOverlord/PacmanAgentBuilder/README.md

 > [!TIP]
 > If you want to make the game window larger or smaller, you can change the `WINDOWSIZE` constant (line 1) in the `Pacman_Complete/Constants.py` file.
+> (This also changes the distance between nodes in the game)

 ## Classes and Utilities